BuildCanada/ProjectRequests/README.md

 ### [Government Outcomes Tracker](https://github.com/BuildCanada/OutcomesTracker)

-The government promises to do a lot of things, let's use AI to keep it accountable for what it is doing (or failing ot do).
+The government promises to do a lot of things, let's use AI to keep it accountable for what it is doing (or failing to do).

 ### Your project here?